shashank1696/HumanResource/README.md

 -  Fig: b) ROC Curve for tree 1 with max depth = 3

  ![hr3](https://user-images.githubusercontent.com/44108439/51937061-a01f9d00-242f-11e9-92ad-36965f17653e.png)
+-  Fig: c) ROC Curve for tree 1 with max depth = 8

 ## Conclusion
 Classification of various aspects with respect to human resource department are considered and Decision tree is constructed using Decision Tree Classifier Algorithm with 98.1% accuarcy for the Employees to leave the company.